 You start off with a version number on you app’s splash screen.
-Then, perhaps later you add a Setting bundle and want a version there, or on an in-app profile screen.
-At some point you realize your logging would be more useful if it had a logged the version info when the app started up.
+Then later you have an in-app profile screen the version number should be on.
+Then you realize your logging would be more useful if it had a logged the version info when the app started up.
 Now you need something to keep these versions all in sync and to easily update them.

 This script generates a version.swift (or version.h file if you’re using Objective C) with several different formats of your app version (with varying detail).
 It also makes other constants with your app name, configuration, copyright, and Xcode & SDK information.
 All this has been useful in either identifying or debugging apps in the past.
 You can use these contants in your code internally, in logging, or for user display on screens.